MicrosoftDocs/SupportArticles-docs/support/sql/install/installation-fails-if-remove-user-right.md

 ## Symptoms

 Consider the following scenario.
 To tighten security, you remove some default user rights to the local administrators group on a Windows operating system.
-In preparation for setting up SQL Server on this system, you add the Setup account to the local administrators group.
+To prepare for setting up SQL Server on this system, you add the Setup account to the local administrators group.

 In this scenario, if you either install or upgrade SQL Server, the installation process may fail, and you may receive various error messages similar to those noted in the following sections.